Contextualization

 growpart:

-mode: growpart # The growpart tool must be present in the image used to create the VM (this is the case in the image official-centosCC-7x-x86_64 since nov 2017).
+mode: growpart # The growpart tool must be present in the image used to create the VM.

 devices: